 - Now you’re ready to sit down and work on a business plan.
 You have the information to develop a plan of action, demonstrate cash flow management, project growth based upon realistic testing, and demonstrate how you will achieve your goals.

 Del Lingco International has been brokering businesses since 1958, specializing in privately held companies with sales up to $100 million annually.
 They can help you locate a suitable business for sale and guide you through the process.
-If you’re interested in learning more about buying a business, call 713-783-5800.business plan, buying a business
+If you’re interested in learning more about buying a business, call 713-783-5800.Tags: business plan, buying a business